Funding Requirements

 General

-2. Funding is conditional upon attendance.
-Delegates must attend both days of the conference (29 & 30 May 2025);
+- Funding is conditional upon attendance.
+Delegates must attend both days of the conference (4 and 5 June 2026)

-4. Funding is also conditional upon submitting to UACES one of the following items for publication on our website: your paper, a blog post based on your paper, a podcast, a video OR a policy brief (further details here).
-The deadline to submit this is 29 June 2025 (unless you have explicit written agreement from UACES to submit at a later date);
+- Funding is also conditional upon submitting to UACES one of the following items for publication on our website: your full paper, a blog post based on your paper, a podcast, a video OR a policy brief (further details here).
+The deadline to submit this is Sunday 5 July 2026 (unless you have explicit written agreement from UACES to submit at a later date);

 Eligible Expenses